 Organic revenue and acquired revenue are non-GAAP measures for reporting financial performance of our business.
 Management believes this information provides investors with insight as to the Company's ongoing business performance.
 Organic revenue represents total company revenue excluding net revenue from acquired companies for the first four full quarters since the entities' acquisition date (which excludes intercompany transactions).
-Acquired revenue represents revenue from acquired companies for the first four full quarters since the entities' acquisition date (which excludes intercompany transactions).
-After the completion of four full fiscal quarters, acquired revenue is treated as organic for current and comparable historical periods.
+Acquired revenue represents revenue from acquired companies for the first four full quarters, acquired revenue is treated as organic for current and comparable historical periods.